Vaporware-road/PongGame/README.md

 # PongGame
 In this repository, we wrote the pong game using Python language, which has a bot to deal with it, we wrote this game with the help of the turtle library.

-## Added new description on README.

-text dedails and somthing